 \subsection{Unemployment insurance}

-The unemployment insurance system in our model is characterized by the replacement rate, $h$, maximum insurance payout, $\chi$, and the probability of maintaining the eligibility status, $P_e$.
-We choose the unemployment insurance replacement rate, $h$, to be 0.4 along the lines of \citet{shimer2005cyclical}, \citet{mitman2015optimal}, and others.
-Following \citet{setty2021provision}, we calibrate the maximum payout $\chi$ to be 0.8433, which amounts to 48\% of the median wage in the model.
-The eligibility probability $P_e$ is chosen to be 0.5385 to generate an average unemployment benefit duration of 26 weeks, as in \citet{mitman2015optimal}.
+The unemployment insurance system in our model is characterized by the replacement rate, $h$, the maximum insurance payout, $\chi$, and the probability of maintaining eligibility status, $P_e$.
+We choose $h$ to be 0.4 following \citet{shimer2005cyclical} and \citet{mitman2015optimal}.
+In accordance with \citet{setty2021provision}, we calibrate $\chi$ to 0.8403, which amounts to 48\% of the median wage in the model.
+The eligibility probability $P_e$ is set to 0.5385 to generate an average duration of unemployment benefits of 26 weeks, as in \citet{mitman2015optimal}.